In recent years Hanukkah Tour in Jerusalem gained popularity. And in this guide, I will share my experiences.

-About two weeks ago my daughter told me that as part of Hanukkah learning (in kindergarten), they also mentioned Jerusalem.
-They were told that Jerusalem is very beautiful during Hanukkah and she would like to visit and see all the lights.
-Several days later I saw a coupon for Hanukkah Tour in Jerusalem.
-It was a whole family tour and it was held not too late in the evening (18:00 till around 20:00).
-Ticket price was not expensive (42 NIS) and I decided to go for it.
+About two weeks ago, my daughter told me they also mentioned Jerusalem as part of Hanukkah learning (in kindergarten).
+They were told that Jerusalem is wonderful during Hanukkah, and she would like to visit and see all the lights.
+Several days later, I saw a coupon for Hanukkah Tour in Jerusalem.
+It was a whole family tour, held not too late in the evening (18:00 till around 20:00).
+The ticket price was not high (42 NIS), and I decided to go for it.

-Several days ago we joined the Hanukkah Tour and today I’m going to tell you about it.
-But first, if you are interested in other attractions in Jerusalem, check out my Jerusalem attractions page.
+We joined the Hanukkah Tour several days ago, and today I will tell you about it.
+But first, if you are interested in other attractions in Jerusalem, check out the Jerusalem page.

-As in most tours, the meeting point was Jaffa gate, just outside the old city.
+Like most tours, the meeting point was Jaffa Gate, just outside the old city.

-On these stops, we go a lot of background information about Jerusalem and Hanukkah.
+At these stops, we got a lot of background information about Jerusalem and Hanukkah.

-Then we went to the roofs of Jerusalem and talked about Hanukkah miracle.
-There are two versions what the miracle actually was.
-Either that the small jug was magically refilled each night or the oil was divided into eight small portions and each small portion, that shouldn’t last a day, was burning the whole day.
+Then we went to the roofs of Jerusalem and talked about the Hanukkah miracle.
+There are two versions of what the miracle was.
+Either the small jug was magically refilled each night, or the oil was divided into eight small portions, and each small amount, which should not last a day, was burning the whole day.

-Then we talked about the oil.
-There was a lot of olive oil inside the Temple, but when non-Jews touched the oil, it became impure and couldn’t be used.
-Greeks removed the seals from all oil jugs and the oil became impure.
-Judah Maccabee could say that it’s an imperative move and use the impure oil, but he decided to show the strength of faith and use only pure oil.
+Then we talked about oil.
+There was a lot of olive oil inside the Temple, but when non-Jews touched it, it became impure and could not be used.
+Greeks removed the seals from all oil jugs, and the oil became impure.
+Judah Maccabee could say that it was an imperative move and use impure oil, but he decided to show the strength of faith and use only pure oil.
 And this leads us to our next question: “Why does Hanukkah last eight days?”
-Eight days is the time it took to go from Jerusalem to Galilee and bring pure oil.
-Meaning that after eight days they would have plenty of pure oil.
+Eight days is the time it took to go from Jerusalem to Galilee and bring pure oil, which means that after eight days, they would have plenty of pure oil.

 At the Jewish Quarter

-According to tradition, if you live on the ground floor then you put hanukkiah to the left to the entrance, and if you live on higher floors then you put hanukkiah on the window sill.
-Why left to the entrance?
-Mezuzah is always on the right side (when looking from the entrance), thus if you put hanukkiah on the left, the people who enter will be wrapped from both sides with holiness.
+According to tradition, if you live on the ground floor, you put Hanukkiah to the left of the entrance, and if you live on higher floors, you put Hanukkiah on the window sill.
+Why to the left of the door?
+Mezuzah is always on the right side (when looking from the entrance).
+Thus, if you put the Hanukkah menorah on the left, the people who enter will be wrapped from both sides with holiness.

 Four Sephardic Synagogues